-In spring 2019 the Classics Department at Johns Hopkins launched an exciting initiative for undergraduates: a research “laboratory” in which students can enroll for credit as they would any normal course.
+The Department of Classics at Johns Hopkins offers research “laboratories” in which undergraduate students can enroll for credit as they would any normal course.
 Each lab project will be different, but each will engage students in direct, empirical research connected to the current work of the faculty member in charge.
-Some projects will complete their work in a semester, others may be ongoing or intermittent; in the latter case, students may join for just a term, or return.
+Some projects will complete their work in a semester, others may be ongoing or intermittent.
+For intermittent projects, students may join for just a term, or return.

 Current Projects